 Anyone who has visited the Caribbean will tell you that jumping on a sailboat around the Virgin Islands is an absolute must.
 The waters are blue and calm, and it’s the best way to really soak in the natural splendour that makes this place so special.

 Also, while it is a tourist hotspot, Havana (in Cuba) is not to be missed.
 It can get busy (and sometimes pricey), but it is more than worth it for the architecture, culture, and music.

 As mentioned earlier, accommodation can be the most expensive part of a trip to the Caribbean, as there is a lack of hostels and campgrounds that would usually knock the price down a little.

 A standard, budget hotel room will cost around $80USD per night for two people.
 In some cases, Airbnb is a better option where you can get more space for a little less.

 If you love your beans, rice, and vegetables (vegetarians and vegans, for example) you will absolutely love the food in the Caribbean.
 Restaurant meals can vary between $10-20 USD, but the local markets are much cheaper and just as good, if not better.

-Taking the bus is the easiest and cheapest way to get around, save for hitchhiking, which is generally pretty safe as the people are friendly and welcoming.
+Taking the bus is the easiest and cheapest way to get around, (& saves you from hiring a vehicle)save for hitchhiking, which is generally pretty safe as the people are friendly and welcoming.
 And why wouldn’t they be, they live in the Caribbean!

 What are you waiting for?
 Take a look at your budget and start planning your trip to the Caribbean now!
 You won’t regret it.